quotient-im/Quaternion/README.md

 ### Requirements
 Quaternion 0.0.95 packages on Linux need Qt version 5.9 or higher;
 Debian Buster, Ubuntu Bionic Beaver, Fedora 28 and OpenSUSE 15 are new enough.
-For Windows, macOS, AppImage, Flatpak all needed Qt libraries are included in the packages.
+The packages provided on the download page (see below) have all necessary Qt libraries bundled.
 On Windows, you need to separately install OpenSSL (see the next section).

 ### Windows